getherbert/docs/widgets.md

 # Widgets

-Widget are typically stored in the `app/Widgets` directory.
-Once ready to register them with WordPress you can do so in `app/widgets.php`.
+Widgets are typically stored in the `app/Widgets` directory.
+Once you're ready to register a widget with WordPress you can do so in `app/widgets.php`.

 When defining a widget it must extend the `WP_Widget` class.
 Here is an example of a basic widget class: